 Western Values Project has grown into a leading voice in energy, conservation, and the responsible use of public lands in the Mountain West.
 But, their existing web presence and branding no longer reflected the organization they had become.

 Western Values Project wanted to build a brand that reflected authenticity and fact-based solutions.
 They wanted a website that highlighted the brand, was mobile-friendly and was easy to use and update.
-Additionally, they needed a website that encouraged their audience to take action by contacting elected officials.
+Additionally, they needed a website that encouraged their audience to take action around local, state and federal issues.